idia640/presentations/week05/PITCHME.md

 Note:

+This is Henry Molaison.
+His case study gave us deep insight into how memory works.
+Because of severe epilepsy, he had a portion of his brain removed (including the hippocampus).

 ---

+# *Attention is roughly equivalent to working memory.*

+Attention is roughly equivalent to working memory.
+What matters is what you attend.
+Working memory is a temporary nexus where links are formed between activated patterns - both visual and non-visual.

+You can only actually attend a few things at once.
+But what are those things?

+A well-known study from Miller (1956) described the magical number of seven, plus or minus two.
+But it turns out that it’s actually only about four, plus or minus one.
+We appear to remember more because we extend the functional size of our memory by chunking information: we group smaller units of information into chunks to extend the capacity of memory.

+Because of limits to working memory, one of the main bottlenecks in visual thinking.
+Objects can be held in working memory from fixation to fixation.
+But retaining them reduces what can be picked up in a future fixation.
+Thus, working memory is highly volatile.

+---

 ## Working memory

 <img src="images/baddeley.png" align="center" height="70%" width="70%">

 *"a temporary storage system under attentional control that underpins our capacity for complex thought"* (Baddeley,2007, p.1)

-Memory capacity is not limited by items, but by chunks.
-George Miller, 1956

 Note:

+This diagram from Baddeley 2007 represents a rough schematic how how we think memory is composed.
+It's an alternative to older hypotheses centered on "short-term" memory.

-.1 seconds - a couple second.
-Support ongoing cognitive work.
-Temporary grouping where connections are formed between the visual and non-visual.
-The most important non-visual links are help in WM.
+Working memory spans .1 seconds to a couple of seconds.
+It supports ongoing cognitive work.
+Working memory is where temporary connections are formed between visual and non-visual information.
+The most important non-visual links drive visual queries and are likely retained in working memory.

-Visual chunks bind to non-visual.
-Image mind to phrases.
-They also bind to action plans to execute a function.

 Memory is networked and activated by a small amount of information through visual system to visual working memory.
 We don't always notice small changes.

-Picture superiority effect.

-Stroop effect - interference across channels.

-Multi component model:
+Visual working memory is better with pictures than words (picture superiority effect).
+We don't know exactly know why...but this is very important to UI design and advertising.

+Binding requires attentional processes.

+- Stroop effect (the word color and the color of the text interfere, for example)

+Baddeley's multi component model can be broken down into the phonological loop, visuo-spatial sketchpad, episodic buffer, and central executive.

-Phonological loop
+Phonological loop:
+- left hemisphere
 - holding acoustic or speech-based sequences
 - articulatory rehearsal mechanism (e.g. remember license plate)
-- left hemisphere
-- possibly, important for chunking (breaking up verbal information into coherent phrases). - modality effect here.
+- possibly, important for chunking (breaking up verbal information into coherent phrases). - modality effect (auditory)
-- conversion from visual to verbal
+- plays a role in the conversion from visual information to verbal
 - memory effects: rhyming causes confusion, and word length has an effect on recall.

-Visua-Spatial sketch pad - similar function for visual or spatially encoded items.
+Visuospatio sketchpad - similar function for visual or spatially encoded items.
 - right hemisphere
-- separate what versus where mechanisms
+- separates "what" versus "where" mechanisms
-- possibly, a third sub-system for action sequences

 Central executive - attentionally limited system that selects and manipulates patterns / objects in the subsystems.
-- planning, problem solving
+- central to planning, problem solving
-- shifting & switching attention (when plan not working)
+- necessary for shifting & switching attention (when plan not working)
-- fluency - ability to quickly and efficiently search for and generate new info
+- implicated in fluency - ability to quickly and efficiently search for and generate new info
-- inhibition - stop doing irrelevant actions
+- plays a role in inhibition - stop doing irrelevant actions
-- keep goals in mind
+- functions to keep goals in mind
 - self-monitoring - check on progress

 Episodic memory is a sub-system that:
-- links LT memory
+- links long term memory
 - integrates information from other sub-systems into a unified experience
 - small area of storage capacity that does not depend on perceptual input.
 - limit on "chunks of information" that can be bound together coherently
 - Gives us the experience of current consciousness
 - back up store to PSTM and VSSTM.

+Design implications:
+- One implication for design (as Johnson notes), is that we need feedback to understand the state of a system or to remember where we were just seconds ago.
+- Another point that he makes is that when a webpage contains a call to action, you should limit this to only one.

+An important subtlty is that when a person tries to carry out two tasks simultaneously using the same perceptual channel, performance is less efficient than when performing the tasks individually.
+We'll look at multimodal communcation a bit later in this segment.

+---

+## Picture superiority effect

+*Pictures have advantages over words with regards to coding and retrieval of stored memory*

+Note:

+Paivio dual-coding theory hypothesizes that we use both visual and verbal information to code, represent, and retrieve information.
+But associations that can be stored as both images and words may be more easily stored and retrieved.
+This hypothesis is compatible with Baddeley's model, but is difficult to prove and there are alternative hypotheses.

+Thus, mental images aid in learning -- but they will also be useful in persuasion, as we will see later.

 ---

 ## Chunking